gengyong/tomato/README.md

+# Tomato
-# This is policy correction version of Matomo, fix legal compliance issues in China.
+*Tomato is a policy correction fork of Matomo, it fixs legal compliance issues in China.*

 # Matomo (formerly Piwik) - matomo.org